hanwendong1/adulting/content/1-handout.md

 * Does the publisher take responsibility for the content?
 * Is the item published as a peer-reviewed/refereed journal, scholarly journal, magazine, or news source?
-* If a Website,
- * Where is it published?
+* If a Website, &ensp;&thinsp;&ensp;&thinsp;&ensp;&thinsp; * Where is it published?
 What is the domain?
 Learn more about Internet Domains.
   * .com = a commercial site
   * .gov = a U.S. government site
   * .org = nonprofit organization site